 An online store with product pages, details, images, and reviews is table stakes for businesses.
-If you want to stand out and make your company known, search engines need a bit more to latch onto and make visible to potential new customers.
+However, if you want to stand out and make your company known, search engines need a bit more to latch onto and make visible to potential new customers.

 How much more important is it?
-According to DemandMetric, companies that had a blog saw an increase in links to their sites by 97%.
+According to DemandMetric, companies with a blog saw an increase in links to their sites by 97%.
 We might as well say double.
 Additionally, companies that utilized blogging as a traffic source saw an increase in leads by as much as 67%.

 WordPress Makes Blogging Easy

 I have written hundreds of thousands of words publicly on the Internet over the years, and one thing has always remained true the entire time.
-As time passes, it has become easier than I ever imagined to start a blog that is not just merely existing but is functional, flexible, and powerful.
+However, as time passes, it has become easier than I ever imagined to start a blog that is merely existing but functional, flexible, and powerful.

 Even with my technical and programming background, I still consider WordPress my go-to platform to create new sites and write content.
 WordPress’s sheer capability allows you to make sites as straightforward or as complex as you can imagine.

 And the best part?
 It’s 100% free.
-Besides the cost of web hosting, it’s entirely possible to create a site, fill it with content, and have a thriving business without paying a single dollar to anyone!
+So besides the cost of web hosting, it’s entirely possible to create a site, fill it with content, and have a thriving business without paying a single dollar to anyone!

 Affordable WordPress Hosting with BlueHost